How to Install Water Softener in Garage?

 Check for signs of improved water quality, such as reduced limescale deposits and softer skin and hair.
 Additionally, monitor the water softener’s regeneration cycle and ensure it’s regenerating as programmed.

-Yes, it’s normal to find a minimal amount of residual salt in softened water.
+Finding a minimal amount of residual salt in softened water is expected.
 This small concentration is safe for consumption and poses no health risks.